-Some moments later, Bill & Ted address the displaced civilians with some an inspirational speech.
-When that doesn’t seem to help, Ted simply speaks the lyrics to the Sesame Street them as the people get fired up to help.
-From there, Issue 5 ends with Chuck learning about our heroes existing in his domain and he prepares for the climactic confrontation.
+Some moments later, Bill & Ted address the displaced civilians with an inspirational speech.
+When that doesn’t seem to help, Ted simply speaks the lyrics to the Sesame Street theme song as the people get fired up to help.
+From there, Issue 5 ends with Chuck learning about our heroes existing in his domain as he prepares for the climactic confrontation.

 Issue 6 opens with De Nomolos giving his State of the Universe address as he mentions some murmurs about “certain simpletons of legend” having returned, but tells the populace to ignore such notion since those tales only mention him.
 Suddenly, his lieutenant learns about something approaching.
-After learning about en emergence, Chuck automatically assumes an attack by our heroes.
-While he finds out that he is right, it’s not in how he expected as a pair of gigantic robots in Bill & Ted’s image emerge.
+After learning about something emerging from the sewers, Chuck automatically assumes an attack by our heroes.
+While he finds out that he is right, it’s not entirely how he expected as a pair of gigantic robots in Bill & Ted’s image emerge.

 De Nomolos orders his men to fire away, but the giant mechs activate their powerful magnets and picks up all of their weapons.
 Afterwards, Rufus, Death and Half-Station emerge and holds the fiends at bay.
 From there, Bill & Ted emerge more energized than ever.

-From there, they give a rousing speech to the crowd about them overcoming their own misguided fear before they conclude with a rousing guitar ballad.
+From there, they give an inspirational speech to the crowd about them overcoming their own misguided fear before they conclude with a rousing guitar ballad.
 As a result, the audience start to become much more positive.
-The Grim Reaper even gets emotional towards Richie, with even Chuck even gets teary-eyed over losing Claudia.
+The Grim Reaper even gets emotional towards Richie, with even Chuck getting teary-eyed over losing Claudia.

-However, he quickly recovers, takes a fellow soldiers weapon and prepares to blow away our duo.
-Rufus dives and tries to stop him, but he’s too late as Bill & Ted are atomized.
-Afterwards, steps in and attempts to bring our boys back to life.
-After a little struggle, Bull & Ted are resurrected.
+However, he quickly recovers, takes a fellow soldier’s weapon and prepares to blow our duo away.
+Rufus dives in and tries to stop him, but he’s too late as Bill & Ted are atomized.
+Afterwards, the Grim Reaper steps in and attempts to bring our boys back to life.
+After a little struggle, Bill & Ted are resurrected.
 De Nomolos wonders how that’s even possible since he won the Grim Reaper’s job in a contest, to which Rufus explains that he never completely lost his power.

 Thanks to “Most Triumphant Return” turning in some nice sales, a follow-up mini-series was created called “Bill & Ted Go To Hell”.
 Believe it or not, that was the original title of Bogus Journey before it was changed due to a sensitive bugaboo that came with having that particular H-Word in the name.
 Producer Scott Kroopf has been quoted in saying that if they did go with their original title, then “we couldn’t advertise on TV until after 9 o’clock”.
 Getting back on track, we have Brian Joines handling the writing duties.
 Believe it or not, he was the one who wrote the “Going Medieval” backup story prior to getting the job.
 Joining him on this project is Sebastian Carrillo a.k.a.
 “Bachan” who took care of both pencils and inking duties while Jeremy Lawson served as colorist.
 From there, the four-part mini-series was released from February to May 2016.
 So what will our famed rock group face for their encore performance with this comics group?
 Let’s dive in and find out.